Q & A on Sales and Use Taxes for a New Business

-FOR WHAT OTHER TAXES IS A BUSINESS BE LIABLE FOR?
+FOR WHAT STATE OTHER TAXES IS A BUSINESS BE LIABLE FOR?

-ONCE I HAVE A SELLER'S PERMIT, WILL I EVER NEED TO GET ANOTHER ONE?
+ONCE I HAVE A SALES AND USE TAXES PERMIT, WILL I EVER NEED TO GET ANOTHER ONE?

-Also, if the ownership or structure of the business changes for federal tax purposes (for example, if a sole proprietorship becomes a partnership or corporation), a new permit must be obtained.
+Also, if the ownership or structure of the business changes (for example, if a sole proprietorship becomes a partnership or corporation), a new permit is required.

 I PERFORM A TAXABLE SERVICE AND SELL TAXABLE GOODS FROM THE SAME LOCATION.
 DO I NEED MORE THAN ONE SALES AND USE TAX PERMIT?

-No. Only one permit is required.
-It allows you to collect tax for sales of goods and services, as well as rentals and leases made at the same business location.
+No. Only one sales and use tax permit is required; it allows you to collect tax for sales of goods and services, rentals and leases.

-WHAT IF MY BUSINESS IS LOCATED OUT-OF-STATE AND I INTEND TO MAKE SALES INTO CONNECTICUT THROUGH THE MAIL OR BY COMMON CARRIER?
+WHAT IF MY BUSINESS IS LOCATED OUT-OF-STATE AND I INTEND TO MAKE SALES INTO CONNECTICUT (FOR EXAMPLE, THROUGH THE MAIL OR BY COMMON CARRIER)?

 WHAT IF MY BUSINESS IS LOCATED OUT-OF-STATE BUT I INTEND TO COME INTO CONNECTICUT AND SELL (FOR EXAMPLE, AT A CRAFT SHOW OR FLEA MARKET)?